octopus-network/octopus-docs/src/maintain/v2/validator-operations.md

 ### Claim rewards

-After a reward cycle (~2 hours), the validator will receive the restaking rewards, which needs to be claimed manually.
+After a reward cycle (~1 day), the validator will receive the restaking rewards, which needs to be claimed manually.

 Navigate to click the tab **Portfolio** and open the **My Portfolio** page, and then click the `Claim` button to claim the rewards.